rcgoodfellow/ry.goodwu.net/content/tinkering/day-in-the-life-of-a-v6-packet-on-illumos.md

 Interesting, so now we have two code paths running through `ire_to_nce`.
-This was not actually what I was anticipating seeing (which is consistent with the circles I've been running around in for the past little bit) - bit it's interesting so let's take a look!
+This was not actually what I was anticipating seeing (which is consistent with the circles I've been running around in for the past little bit) - but it's interesting so let's take a look!

 The first code path is identical to the case where the NCE for our destination